-When water is left standing in pipes and the temperature drops, the water may expand with enough force to break the pipe, which can lead to serious water damage if the issue isn’t immediately identified.
+Another threat to your home in the winter season are cold snaps.
+Water left standing in pipes when the temperature drops may expand with enough force to cause it to burst, leading to serious water damage if the issue isn’t immediately identified.
 Though damage caused from burst pipes is covered by most standard home insurance policies, you personally will be responsible for fixing the broken pipes and any costs associated with those repairs.

 Home insurance for storm damage is a multi-layered system, as not all types of damage done to your home will be covered by your standard home insurance.

-Flash floods caused by a sudden rise in temperature during the winter months can cause significant damage to your home that will not be covered by your standard home insurance policy.
-Flood insurance can be purchased separately,
+Flash floods caused by a sudden rise in temperature during the winter months can cause significant damage to your home that will not be covered by your standard home insurance policy, but flood insurance can be purchased separately.

-However, most damage associated with the winter that will not be covered by an insurance policy are derived from homeowner negligence.
-These may include damages resulting from extreme cold due to failure to maintain a reasonable temperature in your house.
-Similarly, failure to remove threatening trees and branches could also affect your ability to receive a payout for damages.
+Most damages not covered by insurance are due to homeowner negligence.
+These may include damages resulting from extreme cold due to failure to maintain a reasonable temperature in your house or failure to remove threatening trees and dead branches.

 Is Your Home Insurance Ready?